sp80808/recording-studio-tycoon/docs/current_task_and_summaries/CURRENT_TASK.md

     *   [ ] Add accessibility features (ARIA labels, keyboard navigation) where still needed.

 5.  **Broader Documentation Review (Ongoing)**
-    *   [ ] Review and update other specified documents in the `docs/` folder for necessary updates related to recent changes or Vercel deployment.
+    *   [ ] Review and update other specified documents in the `docs/` folder for necessary updates related to recent changes.
     *   [ ] Update `docs/DOCUMENTATION_INDEX.md` or determine if it's still needed.
+    *   [ ] Update Memory Bank files (`activeContext.md`, `progress.md`) to reflect new features (automatic sliders, minigame work) as they are implemented.

 ### 🎯 Current Project Status (Phase Assessment)

 *   **Multi-Project Automation System**: Phase 1 Core Infrastructure ✅ COMPLETE.
+*   **Settings & Save/Load**: Splash screen settings button and Text-based Save/Load system ✅ COMPLETE.
 *   **UI/UX & Accessibility**: Significant enhancements ✅ COMPLETE.
 *   **Advanced Minigames**: ✅ COMPLETE (as per previous status).
 *   **Overall**: The game has taken a major leap forward.
 Focus is now on stabilizing, polishing the new systems, and preparing for the next wave of features (Advanced Automation - Phase 2).

 ### 🚀 Immediate Priorities (Next Development Session)

-The immediate goal is to address the Vercel Speed Insights issue, followed by intensive animation polish for the multi-project system and thorough testing.
+The immediate goal is to implement automatic focus slider adjustments with visual feedback, followed by minigame development and continued animation polish.

 ---

-**Next Session Goal**: Resolve Vercel Speed Insights, make significant progress on Animation Polish for multi-project UI, and begin comprehensive testing of the new systems.
+**Next Session Goal**: Successfully implement automatic focus slider adjustments and visual feedback.
+Begin planning or implementing the next minigame.
+Make progress on `AnimatedProjectCard` and other visual polish tasks.